 Under the Government's scheme all children in Reception and KS1 are eligible for free hot meals at lunchtime.
-Our hot meal provider is a local company called Crumbs and an example of their rolling three week menu can be seen overleaf.
+Our hot meal provider is Caterlink and an example of their rolling three-week menu can be seen overleaf.

 We aspire to be a Healthy School.
 This is reflected in our Healthy Eating and Packed Lunch Policies, which we ask parents/carers to support.